Learn how payment APIs and gateways work, the pros and cons, and why Whop Payments makes getting paid online faster, simpler, and more secure.

 Here are the key factors to keep in mind:

-Your payment API should meet PCI-DSS standards, encrypt data in transit and at rest, and include built-in fraud detection.
-If you’re handling sensitive customer data, weak security isn’t an option.
+• Security: Your payment API should meet PCI-DSS standards, encrypt data in transit and at rest, and include built-in fraud detection.

-Downtime = lost sales.
+• Reliability: Downtime = lost sales.
 Choose a provider with high availability, fast processing, and uptime guarantees (SLAs).
-Reliability becomes even more critical if you’re processing high volumes or serving global customers.

-Check whether the API supports webhooks, real-time notifications, and modern frameworks.
-Good integration tools reduce dev headaches and give you better visibility into transaction status.
+• Integration: Check whether the API supports webhooks, real-time notifications, and modern frameworks to reduce dev headaches and give you better visibility into transaction status.

 Whop Payments checks all these boxes — with flat 2.7% + 30¢ fees, orchestration that reduces declines, PCI Level 1 security, payouts in 241+ territories, and support for 100+ payment methods (including crypto).